 "I would highly recommend Andrew for a creative leadership position.
 I had the privilege to work with Andy in developing a new approach to innovative selling experiences.
 His strategic approach, mastery and leadership was instrumental in delivering great results.
 Andy reframed the business problem—creating a story framework and customer journey to comprehensively articulate the strategy—enabling multi-functional engagement and enrollment.
 The framework became the guide throughout the creative process across multiple touch-points—Environmental Design & Architecture, Marketing & Digital.
 In addition to delivering brilliant creative direction, Andy was highly collaborative with both the multi-functional and multi-agency partners—enrolling and engaging the team throughout the process.
 Andy was very successful in gaining and integrating multiple priorities and points of view.
 Andy would be an asset to any corporation or agency."

-— Beth Harlor, Associate Director, P&G / my client while at Ziba
+— Beth Harlor, Associate Director, P&G / client

 "Andy's a complete creative leader.
 He has a rare combination of natural abilities, far-ranging experiences, and inventive outlook that allow him to simplify complex problems, craft powerfully persuasive solutions, and partner with everyone involved to make sure a great original vision doesn't get lost in translation.